American Rescue Plan

 - $195 billion for states, (a minimum of $500 million for each State);

 - $130 billion for local governments (a minimum of $1.25 billion per state is provided by the statute inclusive of the amounts allocated to local governments within the state);

 The Rescue Plan will provide needed relief to state, local, and Tribal governments to enable them to continue to support the public health response and lay the foundation for a strong and equitable economic recovery.

 In addition to helping these governments address the revenue losses they have experienced as a result of the crisis, it will help them cover the costs incurred due responding to the public health emergency and provide support for recovery – including through assistance to households, small businesses, and nonprofits, aid to impacted industries, and support for essential workers.
 It will also provide resources for state, local, and Tribal governments to invest in infrastructure, including water, sewer, and broadband services.

 - Coronavirus Response & Relief – These funds are like and no more restrictive than previous appropriations provided through the CARES Act.

-- Higher Wages for Public Employees – Up to $13 per hour above regular wages
+- Increased Wages for Public Employees – Up to $13 per hour above regular wages

-- Replacement Revenue – Cities and towns can make up for lost revenue due to the COVID-19 emergency.
+- Replacement Revenue – Cities and towns can make up for lost revenues due to the COVID-19 emergency.

-- Investments in Water, Sewer and Broadband Infrastructure – More guidance is coming from the Treasury
+- Investments in Water, Sewer and Broadband Infrastructure – Awaiting forth coming guidance from the US Treasury

 Resources from Local and National Partners